AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/integrations/adobe-analytics.md

 >
 >[Requires Admin permissions.](../../../administrator/user-management/user-management.md)

-The Adobe Analytics integration for MBI enables you to bring together the end-to-end customer journey focus of Adobe Analytics and the eCommerce focus you rely on from MBI, to get a more complete picture of your store's overall performance.
+The Adobe Analytics integration for[!DNL MBI]enables you to bring together the end-to-end customer journey focus of Adobe Analytics and the eCommerce focus you rely on from MBI, to get a more complete picture of your store's overall performance.

-More specifically, the Adobe Analytics integration for MBI provides functionality for merchants to start combining their Commerce and Analytics data sets.
+More specifically, the Adobe Analytics integration for[!DNL MBI]provides functionality for merchants to start combining their Commerce and Analytics data sets.
 - Create a connection from your existing Adobe Analytics account into MBI.
-- Select up to 25 metrics and dimensions from 1 report suite to replicate into your MBI data warehouse.
+- Select up to 25 metrics and dimensions from 1 report suite to replicate into your[!DNL MBI]data warehouse.
-- Use all standard MBI functionality to transform, join, and report on replicated Adobe Analytics data.
+- Use all standard[!DNL MBI]functionality to transform, join, and report on replicated Adobe Analytics data.

 ## Connection Prerequisites